 But the measuring itself is not interesting, if it in turn wouldn´t fulfill a purpose.
 It is that which is hoped to be proven through the measuring, which is of such high importance to us – namely a feeling of progress, of productivity, of moving forward towards, an increase, a being on the right path towards something supposedly good, etc.

 This is a crucial feeling for probably every single living individual.
 It is the feeling of having meaning, direction and purspose.

 In the case of competing against other competitiors, this purpose, this feeling of „being on the right track“ is fulfilled if your performance is better or improving relatively to the performance of others.
-Because then you are moving into the the right direction.
-But wether alone or against others, your „moving into the right direction“ is determined by an increase relative to your past performances, or the performances of others.
+That indicates to you, that you are moving into the right direction.
+But wether alone or against others, your „moving into the right direction“ is determined by an increase relative the performances of others, or your past performances.

 So in the sports system, success and meaning are clearly defined a relative way.